-On September 10, 2020, the Director General of Public Procurement and Contracting ("DGCP") and the Director of Ethics and Government Integrity ("DIGEIG") filed with the Attorney General's Office (Procuraduría General de la República) documents related to an investigation into the irregular purchase of DOP11.5 billion in asphalt concrete by the Ministry of Public Works during the administration of Gonzalo Castillo, former Minister of Public Works during the Medina administration.
+On September 10, 2020, the Director General of Public Procurement and Contracting ("DGCP") and the Director of Ethics and Government Integrity ("DIGEIG") filed with the Attorney General's Office (Procuraduria General de la República) documents related to an investigation into the irregular purchase of DOP11.5 billion in asphalt concrete by the Ministry of Public Works during the administration of Gonzalo Castillo, former Minister of Public Works during the Medina administration.
 As of the date of this offering memorandum, the Attorney General's Office has not initiated a formal investigation or filed any charges in connection with these allegations.

 On November 29, 2020, the Attorney General's Office, through the Public Prosecutor's Office's (Ministerio Público) specialized branches of Special Corruption (Procuraduría Especializada de Corrupción Administrativa or "PEPCA") and Department of Prosecution (Dirección de Persecusión), conducted a series of arrests in connection to alleged administrative corruption of past government officials, government contractors and related individuals, including two siblings of former President Danilo Medina.
+As of the date of this offering memorandum, some of those individuals arrested remained in custody.
+The Public Prosecutor's Office will present formal charges after the investigatory phase concludes.